Italian destroyer Carabiniere (1938): Combat against Japan

 As early as of May 1945, the Carabiniere had been prepared and refitted with a new radar and camouflage scheme to operate in the Indian and Pacific Ocean against the Japanese Empire, in collaboration with the Allies, as the 14 July 1945 declaration of war by Italy on Japan was impending.
-Departing under the command of captain Fabio Tani, after a troublesome voyage the Italian crew reached their new base in Trincomalee.
+Departing under the command of captain Fabio Tani, after a troublesome voyage the Italian crew reached their new base in Trincomalee, Ceylon.
 By August 1945, the Carabiniere had undertaken 38 missions of anti-aircraft and anti-submarine escort to British warships and SAR operations.
-They thoroughly impressed Admiral Arthur Power of the Eastern Fleet during combat and in defending the fleet against kamikaze attacks, and he offered captain Tani a golden watch with 38 rubies, one for each mission, as a prize for their valour.
-Captain Tani kindly declined and requested that an Italian POW for each ruby be released instead, which was granted by the Admiral.
+The Italians thoroughly impressed Admiral Arthur Power of the Eastern Fleet during combat and in defending the fleet against kamikaze attacks, and before the Carabiniere was due to return to Italy, he offered captain Tani a golden watch with 38 rubies, one for each mission, as a prize for their valour.
+Captain Tani kindly declined and requested that 38 Italian POWs still held in English prison camps in Ceylon be released instead, one for each ruby.
+The Admiral granted the request, and the Carabiniere returned home with the freed prisoners.